 I don’t rush to open the lid.
 In my first experience, after I come up with powder clouds, I started to wait for 30 seconds or so until the sugar settles.

-Finally, I sift it so I am sure that it is totally ground and free of lumps.
+Finally, I sift it so I am sure that it is totally grounded and free of lumps.

 If you don’t use it immediately, you should add 1 tablespoon of cornstarch for 1 cup of sugar so you can avoid clumping.